IRMABaitussalam/irmabaitussalam.github.io/README.md

 Contributors to this repository are encouraged to adhere to best practices and follow the established coding guidelines to maintain a high standard of code quality.
 This includes utilizing appropriate technologies, adhering to responsive design principles, and implementing robust security measures.

+# License
+The IRMA Baitussalam website ([irmabaitussalam.github.io](https://irmabaitussalam.github.io)) repository is licensed under the Apache 2.0 License, a widely recognized open-source license known for its permissive and flexible terms.
+This license grants users the freedom to use, modify, distribute, and sublicense the source code and any accompanying documentation within the repository.

+Under the Apache 2.0 License, contributors to the IRMA Baitussalam website repository retain their copyright ownership while granting a non-exclusive license to others.
+This license permits individuals and organizations to build upon, incorporate, and distribute derivative works based on the original codebase.

+The Apache 2.0 License also ensures that users receive the software "as is," without any warranties or conditions, expressed or implied.
+However, the license provides limitations of liability, protecting contributors and maintainers from legal claims related to the software's use.

+One notable requirement of the Apache 2.0 License is the inclusion of a copy of the license text in any distribution of the software.
+This ensures that downstream users are aware of their rights and responsibilities under the license.

+As a contributor or user of the IRMA Baitussalam website repository, it is essential to review and comply with the terms of the Apache 2.0 License.
+By doing so, we foster a collaborative and open environment that promotes the sharing of knowledge, encourages innovation, and supports the growth of the open-source community.

+For detailed information about the rights and obligations conferred by the Apache 2.0 License, please refer to the LICENSE file in the repository.

 © 2023 IRMA Baitussalam